robocomp/robocomp/doc/workspaceModel.md

 # Robocomp Workspace Model

-The Robocomp workspace is used by who people who are developing components rather than the framework itself.
+The Robocomp workspace is used by people who are developing components rather than the framework itself.

 The main advantage of having a workspace is that it will make the workflow a lot more organized and easier to work with.
 It basically tidies up the development process.